WHAT WE DO

 —THE HON.
 JASON CLARE, MEMBER FOR BLAXLAND

 Urban Theatre Projects (UTP) makes work that has social impact.
-UTP has created over 100 new Australian works over almost 40 years with awards and recognition internationally and locally.
-We tell personal, real-life stories that present a complex portrait of contemporary Australia, and bring these stories into the everyday by creating site-specific, distinctive, cultural experiences for our audiences.
+As Western Sydney’s premier independent arts organisation, UTP has created over 115 new Australian works that have received awards and recognition internationally and nationally.
+We tell personal, real-life stories that present a complex portrait of contemporary Australia and bring these stories into the everyday by creating site-specific, distinctive, cultural experiences for our audiences.
 We’re driven to make work that has the power to shift perceptions and break down stereotypes – work that inspires us to create a fairer and more compassionate society.
 We do that by connecting people through great storytelling and rich, shared experiences.

 What we make